 Spring Lake itself was as beautiful as ever, and perfect for ride-arounds on its paved trail.
 There were also some relatively flat dirt and gravel trails I was able to traverse with my mountain bike and bad knee.

 I have Kayaked this lake before and but I wouldn’t recommend it.
-The shoreline is boring and the one little Island on the lake, which seemed to house an interesting assortment of birds, had been cordoned off with yellow “no trespassing” tape.
+The shoreline is boring and the one little Island on the lake, which seemed to house an interesting assortment of birds, is cordoned off with yellow “no trespassing” tape.
 Worst of all, the lake is engulfed with a slimy covering of vegetation which was spurred on by some of the early hot days we’ve had this season.
-The vegetation is harmless and one can Kayak through it, but overall, not a pleasant experience.
+The vegetation is harmless and one can Kayak through it, but overall, it’s not a pleasant experience.

 I tried to bike from Spring Lake to Anandel State Park but encountered some daunting hills again and had to turn back.
 During happier days before the knee injury, I used to enter Anandel from its northwest entrance.
 If entering there, be sure to bring cash as there is a State Park fee and it’s self-pay.
 When hiking from that end, the trails and views are spectacular.
 A few months ago I had tried to mountain bike those trails, but again, due to the climbs and the state of my knee, I had to pack up and leave almost as soon as I arrived.

 There are two trails that lead directly from Spring Lake to Anandel (see below) and preferring the more rustic trail, I started out with the one on the left.
-This trail leads past some lovely little redwood groves and then started to climb high enough to make me turn around and head back.
+This trail leads past some lovely little redwood groves and then climbs high enough to make me turn around and head back.
 I then tried the gravel trail on the right, where I much sooner than preferred, encountered an insurmountable hill.
 How I long for a time when this knee is healed!

 Spring Lake does have a sweet little campground.
 The campsites are much closer than I prefer, and like most campgrounds anywhere near the Bay Area, probably filled up in the summer.
 However, if the Lagoon gets filled and again allows swimming, this campground would probably be a great place to stay, especially with kids.
 There is not only swimming, there are excellent hiking trails, and mountain bikes are allowed.